tamberg/step/README.md

 ```

 ## Prepare slides.txt
-A single text file with slides separated by '+'.
+Create a single text file with slides separated by '+', e.g.

 ```console
 +